enaukkarinen/modest-tsc-ng1-boilerplate/README.md

-# Modest Typescript-Angular 1.x Boilerplate
+# Modest TypeScript-Angular 1.x Boilerplate

 ### Summary

-- This boilerplate uses the typescript compiler to bundle files into a single file with AMD JS-modules.
+- This boilerplate uses the TypeScript compiler to bundle files into a single file with AMD JS-modules.
 The bundle includes a small (1kb when minified) AMD API shim called [Almond](https://github.com/requirejs/almond).
 This approach in considerably faster than any Browserify or Webpack builds I've encountered.

 - I've also included the essential stylesheet, template and watch related tasks you would except from a boilerplate.
 I tried not to bloat this repository too much, so the test runners, linting etc. are left out.